 Preparation

-1. Put the spinach, the garlic (without germ), the parsley, the basil and the toasted pine nuts in the food processor and grind.
-We can also do this step in a traditional way with the mortar , but it will take more time.
+1. Place the spinach, garlic (without germ), parsley, basil and toasted pine nuts in the food processor and blend.
+We can also do this step in the traditional way with the mortar , but it will take more time.

 2. Then add the trilloliva oil , salt and pepper and beat until creamy.